 If you are completing an individual doctorate, employment at a university is common.
 Often, PhD students are employed as academic assistants or research associates on part-time fixed-term contracts at the institute of their supervisor, where they are usually deployed in teaching and/or in (usually third party-funded) research projects.

 Numerous support programmes and sponsorship organisations also support up-and-coming researchers outside higher education.
-Non-university research establishments – such as the Fraunhofer-Gesellschaft, Helmholtz Association, Leibniz Association and Max Planck Society – do not have the right to award doctorates themselves and collaborate with universities for that purpose.
+Non-university research establishments – such as the Fraunhofer-Gesellschaft, Helmholtz Association, Leibniz Association and Max-Planck-Gesellschaft – do not have the right to award doctorates themselves and collaborate with universities for that purpose.
 They offer doctoral students scholarships and/or (usually fixed-term) contracts of employment – or a combination of the two.
-However, support is also possible in the form of regular research posts, which are especially typical of Fraunhofer- Gesellschaft and the Max Planck Society.
+Doctoral students here are normally tied into structured, interdisciplinary training programmes.
+However, support is also possible within the framework of regular positions and even typical for the Fraunhofer-Gesellschaft and the Max-Planck-Gesellschaft.